 Students who have substantially completed the course but for serious extenuating circumstances, are unable to complete the final exam, may request an Incomplete grade.
 This request must be submitted in writing or by email to the GSI and course instructor.
 You must provide verifiable documentation for the seriousness of the extenuating circumstances.
 According to the policy of the college, Incomplete grades must be made up within the first three weeks of the next semester.

 Students with Disabilities

-Any students requiring course accommodations due to a physical, emotional, or learning disability must contact the Disabled Students' Program (DSP).
-They will review all requests on an individual basis.
+If you are requiring course accommodations due to a physical, emotional, or learning disability contact the UC Berkeley's Disabled Students' Program (DSP).